-The table below describes the types of unconsolidated structured entities that the Scheme does not consolidate but in which it holds an interest.
+The table below describes the type of unconsolidated structured entities that the Scheme does not consolidate but in which it holds an interest.
 The Scheme has concluded that the unlisted investment schemes and limited partnerships below meet the definition of structured entities because:

-- The voting rights in the entities are not dominant rights in deciding who controls them as they relate to administrative tasks only; - Each entity's activities are restricted by its Constitution, Product Disclosure Statement and/or Partnership Agreement; and
+- The voting rights in the entities are not dominant rights in deciding who controls them as they relate to administrative tasks only; - Each entity's activities are restricted by its Constitution, Product Disclosure Statement and/or Partnership Agreement; and - The entities have narrow and well-defined objectives to provide investment opportunities.

 Type of structured entity Nature and purpose Interest held by the Scheme Investment schemes To pool investors' savings and invest in a diversified portfolio of securities.
 Investments in units issued by the scheme Early-stage venture capital partnerships To manage assets on behalf of third-party investors.
-These vehicles are financed through the issue of partnership interests to investors.
-Limited partnership interest
+Limited partnership interest These vehicles are financed through the issue of partnership interests to investors.